amelialei/Recipe-Data-Exploration/README.md

 Another column whose missingness we decided to investigate was the reviews column.
 While running our permutation tests to see if the distributions of the other columns remained the same when reviews was missing was when it was not, we found that the missigness of reviews does not depend on name but does depend on total fat.

+#### Rating and Total Fat (Dependent)

+Null Hypothesis: The distribution of the total fat is the same when rating is missing and when it's not missing.

+Alternative Hypothesis: The distribution of total fat is different when rating is missing and when it's not missing.

+Test Statistic: Since total fat is a numerical variable, we use absolute difference in means as our test statistic

+We reassigned the total fat column with a shuffled version of total fat.
+Then we ran a permutation test to test the dependency of the missingness of rating on total.
+From our permutation test, we got a p-value of 0.02 so we reject the null hypothesis at the alpha = 0.05 significance level.

+<iframe
+  src="graphs/missingness1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+<iframe
+  src="graphs/distribution1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

-#### 1. Reviews and Name
+#### Rating and N Steps (Independent)

-Null Hypothesis: The distribution of the name is the same when reviews is missing and when it's not missing.
+Null Hypothesis: The distribution of the n_steps is the same when rating is missing and when it's not missing.

-Alternative Hypothesis: The distribution of name is different when reviews is missing and when it's not missing.
+Alternative Hypothesis: The distribution of n_steps is different when rating is missing and when it's not missing.

-Test Statistic: Since name is a categorical variable, we use total variation distance as our test statistic
+Test Statistic: Since n_steps is a numerical variable, we use absolute difference in means as our test statistic

-We reassigned the name column with a shuffled version of names.
+We reassigned the n_steps column with a shuffled version of n_steps.
+Then we ran a permutation test to test the dependency of the missingness of rating on n_steps.
+From our permutation test, we got a p-value of 0.37 so we fail to reject the null hypothesis at the alpha = 0.05 significance level.

+<iframe
+  src="graphs/missingness2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+<iframe
+  src="graphs/distribution2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>